Insert Variable Data Fields Into A Postalytics Template

 - Targeting customers on a 1:1 level increases response rates up to 50% or more.
 (Source: DMA)

-Today, Postalytics makes it easy to insert Variable Data fields into reusable postcard & letter templates in just a few mouse clicks.
+Today, Postalytics makes it easy to insert Variable Data fields into reusable postcard, letter & self mailer templates in just a few mouse clicks.
 Our automation eliminates the phone calls, emails and meetings that traditional direct mail requires.
 It’s also free within our tool – we want you to use it!

 Typical uses for Variable Data range from simple things like greeting your audience by name to more sophisticated use of purchasing, demographic or behavioral data to really hone the pitch.